Research has shown numerous

 benefits of breastfeeding

-for both mother and her infant.
+for both mother and infant.
 If you decide to breastfeed, here are some helpful tips to get you off to a good start.

 The position that you use to breastfeed the first few times will depend on whether you had a

-.
+cesarean delivery.
 The nurse at the hospital can help you determine which position works best for you.

 Once you are ready to begin, follow these steps from the American Academy of Family Physicians: